Featured New Books

 Peter S. Beagle

-These essential collections of bestselling author Peter S. Beagle’s (The Last Unicorn) short stories demonstrates why he is one of America’s most influential fantasists.
+These long-awaited collections of bestselling author Peter S. Beagle’s (The Last Unicorn) short stories demonstrate why he is one of America’s most influential fantasists.
 With his celebrated versatility, humor, and grace, Beagle is at home in a dazzling variety of subgenres.
 Evoking comparison to such iconic authors as Twain, Tolkien, Carroll, L’Engle, and Vonnegut, this career retrospective celebrates Beagle’s mastery of the short-story form.

 The Essential Peter S. Beagle, Volume 1: Lila the Werewolf and Other Stories